 Tin Tea Caddies

 A wonderful reusable product!
 Our tea caddies contain loose leaf tea with a beautifully textured paper label and biodegradable seal.
 Once you’ve finished with one of our tea caddies why not refill it again or remove the label to reveal our iconic SUKI illustration and fill it with another tea of your choosing.

 If you want to dispose of your tea caddy pop it in your local council or commercial recycling – tin is a fantastic product that is infinitely recyclable so it will have a new lease of life as a drinks can, tin of baked beans or even part of your next car!

 What if I live somewhere that doesn’t have food waste collections?

 Start your own!
 Most major garden and DIY retailers sell fairly inexpensive compost bins and it doesn’t take much more than a few food scraps to get started.
 Alternatively, make sure to reach out to your local MP and let them know the issue is important to you so it can be raised at government level.

 While some countries around the world have made great progress in standardising their food waste collections, others, unfortunately, have not.
 Within the UK, recycling is handled at local government level and therefore varies greatly depending on location so it’s always best to check with your local council and find out what facilities are available.

 In Belfast (where SUKI are based) and across Northern Ireland, we’re lucky enough to have residential food waste collections supplied by each of the local councils.
 At SUKI headquarters, we’re proud to have recently partnered with a new commercial waste service that means the entire SUKI offices, factory and warehouse are now completely zero waste to landfill!

-Any other questions - please drop us an email at firstname.lastname@example.org and we'll get back to you as soon as we can.
+For any other plastic free tea packaging questions - please drop us an email at email@example.com and we'll get back to you as soon as we can.